European-XFEL/geoAssembler/README.md

 for the geometry are defined so that all modules are 29px apart from each other.

 ## Dependencies
-The following python packages should be availabel:
+The following python packages should be available:
  - numpy
  - cfelpyutils
  - pyqtgraph